tabatkins/kdlpy/README.md

 	and it converts `kdl.Node`s instead.

 	There is no native conversion of nodes;
-	if none of your converters run,
-	the node will be inserted as-is.
+	if none of your converters successfully run, the node will be inserted as-is.